introduction to Grant writing

 Be realistic about the alignment between your goals and the grant maker's goals.

 Consider your history of working with grants.
-If you are new to grant-making, you may want to start with a funder that seeks to support small community-driven initaitives or that are specifically tailored for age-friendly.
+If you are new to grant-making, start with a funder that supports small community-driven initiatives.
+You can also apply for grants that are specifically tailored to age-friendly.
 Many of Maine's age-friendly communities received their first grant through the AARP Challenge Grant.

-Next, plan for action in grant writing using the diagram to the right to organize foundations and grantors by application deadline date to clearly prioritize efforts and meet application deadlines.
+Use the diagram to the right to plan your grant-writing actions.
+Organize your foundations and grantors by application deadline date.
+This will help you to clearly prioritize efforts and meet application deadlines.

 Grant Seeking Worksheet.pdf